artefactory/train-fastai-custom-aiplatform/README.md

     - A vocab.pkl file corresponding to the vocabulary of the LM
     - A config.json file where the configuration of the model is encoded
-    - A weights.pth file containing the weights of the model You will be able to specify if you want to use a backward model to train your classifier if it's available.
+    - A weights.pth file containing the weights of the model You will be able to specify if you want to use a backward model to train your classifier if it's available (which is usually more efficient).
 English LM being already handled by Fastai, no pretrained LM is necessary for this language.

+- Define global variables
+  - BUCKET_NAME: The name of your bucket in GCS (e.g "my_bucket")
+  - PROJECT_ID: The name of your GCP Project, accessible by doing:
+  > ```python
+  > gcloud config list project --format "value(core.project)"
+  > ```
+  - REGION: The region the training will operate in.
+Be sure to choose one with GPUs available (e.g "europe-west1" for Europe)
+  - IMAGE_REPO_NAME: The name of the folder where will be stored your containers in Container Registry, (e.g "fastai_gpu_container")
+  - IMAGE_TAG: The tag name you want to give to your future container (e.g "french_training")
+  - IMAGE_URI: The URI to your future container:
+  > ```python
+  > export IMAGE_URI=gcr.io/$PROJECT_ID/$IMAGE_REPO_NAME:$IMAGE_TAG
+  > ```
+  - MODEL_DIR: The directory in your bucket that will store your trained model (e.g "models")
+  - JOB_NAME: AI Platform job name (e.g "fastai_gpu_french_job1")

 # Train the model